Geometry and Perception Guided Gaussians for Multiview-consistent 3D Generation from a Single Image: Conclusion

 \section{Conclusion}

-We present a novel method for reconstructing detailed 3D objects from a single image.
+We propose a novel method for reconstructing detailed 3D objects from a single image.
 Our method employs Gaussian splatting, guided by geometry and perception priors, to address the challenges of high memory requirements.
-Additionally, we refine Gaussian Splatting through mutual interaction between geometry and perception priors, further enhanced by a reprojection-based strategy that enforces depth consistency.
-Our approach achieves higher-fidelity reconstruction results, proving its versatility and applicability.
+To ensure effective knowledge transfer, we introduce a stable SDS loss for fine-grained prior distillation.
+Furthermore, we propose a reprojection-based strategy to reinforce geometric consistency in depth estimation.
+Experimental results demonstrate that our approach achieves superior generation fidelity, effectively improving the multiview consistency and geometric detail.